-A guide to problems, costs, maintenance and repair for your 2011 Chevrolet Impala
+A guide to repairs, service, and maintenance costs for your 2011 Chevrolet Impala

 The transmission pressure control solenoid may fail causing erratic shifting.
 Our technicians tell us that partial dis-assembly of the transmission is necessary to replace a failed pressure control solenoid.

 The engine light was on and the car seemed to be running fine.
 That is when i went in to hook it up to the diagnostic machine.
 We found out it was the oil pressure sensor.
 You do have to order the part through GM, but it is only $10.00. my husband fixed it in about 10 min.

 2011 Chevrolet Impala Questions2011 impala 3.5 109000 miles (1 answer)

 I made a u-turn at 5 mph and heard a loud grinding noise from under the hood and my ccar wont move in any gear i even tried to push it in neutral and the trans seems to be locked up.
 I have taken off one of the cv axles to move the car. there is no codes